 Heat up water in a large pot to a boil.
 Add ribs and simmer ribs for about 30 minutes.

 Remove ribs from pot and place into a shallow glass or ceramic dish.

 Mix all the seasonings together to make the marinade.

 Pour mixture over meat, coating thoroughly.

-Turn meat cut side down, cover and marinate for at least two hours.
-Can also marinate overnight.
+Turn meat over, cover and marinate for at least two hours.
+You can also marinate overnight.

 Cook the meat on the grill or in the oven (meat-side up) for 25 to 30 minutes, turning several times and basting with marinade.